-The inquiry, sent to the Indian Army, did not elicit a response, but an army official said: “We are not aware of such information, but it appears to be the malicious intent of some hostile elements.”
+The request sent to Indian Army did not receive a response, but an army official said, “We are not aware of such information, but it appears to be malicious intent by some hostile elements.”

-When contacted, a Bharti Airtel spokesman denied any disruption to his server.
+When he contacts Bharti Airtel a speaker denied any violation of his server.

-“We can confirm that there is no hacking or breach of any Airtel system, as claimed by this group.
+“We can confirm that there is no hacking or violation of any Airtel system, as claimed by this group.
 Many stakeholders outside Airtel have access to certain data in accordance with regulatory requirements.
-We have informed all relevant authorities on the matter in order to investigate this and take appropriate action. ”
+We have informed all relevant authorities on the matter so that we can investigate this and take appropriate action. “

 “This group has been in contact with our security team for more than 15 months and has made various claims in addition to publishing inaccurate data from a specific region,” the spokesman said.